 Covid-19 guidelines at Karlshochschule

-- Data collection: Until September 30, 2020, everyone has to register upon entry of the university.
+- Data collection: Everyone has to register upon entry of the university.
 You can register at the Service Desk and at the library though a form, or you can use the QR-code which is attached to the Service Desk.
 Conforming to these regulations, the data is destroyed after 14 days.